 Meiji cocoa support for over 15 years (MCS).
 Through these activities and projects, we have built a framework to support cocoa farmers in the areas of production, and we have faced the challenges facing cocoa sector.
 Masako Miyabe, a young cocoa researcher, will take over MCS activities of his seniors.
-After nine years with the company, she spoke about the challenges of that they actually visited cocoa production area and instructed the local cocoa farmers on how to ferment was particularly impressive.
-I didn't know at that time that it had already started as a meiji cocoa support, but I wanted to go back to the other side of the globe and be involved in researching and developing cocoa.
+After nine years with the company, she spoke about the challenges of MCS and her thoughts on the future.